scambier/tic80-typescript/README.md

 ### Install TSC-80

 - `$ npm install -g tic80-typescript`
-- `$ tsc80 --init` to copy the necessary files into the current directory
+- `$ tsc80 init` to copy the necessary files into the current directory
 - Setup correct values inside the `tsc80-config.json` (see below)

 ### Run TSC-80

-- `$ tsc80 --run` wil compile, compress, and launch your game through the TIC-80.
+- `$ tsc80 run` will compile, compress, and launch your game through the TIC-80.

 ### Configuration options